getsentry/seer/README.md

 Autofix creates and uses a ChromaDB for every separate codebase.
 This can either be stored in a Google Cloud Storage (GCS) bucket, in your local filesystem, or you can make your own storage adapter.

-##### Local Workspace

-Autofix will need a local folder to use as its workspace, by default it uses `data/chroma/workspaces`.

-You can set the location in filesystem where Autofix will use as a workspace with `CODEBASE_WORKSPACE_DIR`.

 ##### Google Cloud Storage

 To use GCS, you need to set the following environment variables: